 - 19.1.
-Working at height tasks within the school are undertaken across a variety of.
-The school tries to avoid working at height where it can and if it has to take place, it takes steps to reduce the likelihood of a fall if one were to occur. - 19.2.
+Working at height tasks within the school are undertaken across a variety of departments.
+The school tries to avoid working at height where it can and if it must take place, it takes steps to reduce the likelihood of a fall if one were to occur. - 19.2.
 Work at height will be assessed in relevant risk assessments. - 19.3.
-Appropriate work at height/access equipment will be provided in relation to the type of tasks - 19.4.
+Appropriate work at height/access equipment will be provided in relation to the type of tasks and as deemed by the risk assessment.

+19.4.
 Training will be given to relevant staff and refresher training will take place at intervals no longer than 3 years.
 Details contained in Appendix 8: Safe use of Ladders and Step Ladders.